Chorus-bdd/Chorus/pages/builtInHandlers/Remoting/RemotingHandlerQuickStart.md

 e.g. For a feature file named `clickbuy.feature`, we would add a `clickbuy.properties`

-This needs to contain a connection property for each networked component:
+This needs to contain a connection property for each networked component.

-	remoting.traderUI.connection=jmx:myserver.mydomain.com:18806

-Now for any step with the suffix `in traderUI` the Chorus interpreter will connect to myserver.mydomain.com:18806 to find the exported handler

-**Adding steps to more components**

-Now we can click the buy button on testUI, we may wish to check the effect this has by adding extra steps to some of the other components in our UAT environment.
-Over time, we will build up a library of exported steps which can be reused between our features and scenarios.
+If the traderUI was running on server myserver.mydomain on port 18806 then we'd need to add the following property:

+	remoting.traderUI.connection=jmx:myserver.mydomain:18806

 **More about Remoting properties**